We use affiliate links and may receive a small commission on purchases. Read more about us.

 German shepherds will shed all year long, but there are certain times when they suddenly explode into shedding furballs.
 Sometimes these are health related and require a visit to your vet for further investigation.

-A dull coat, flaky skin, and excessive shedding can be be the result of being omega 3 and 6 deficient.
-Furthermore, up to 30% of your dogs daily protein can be used for the renewal of skin and hair.
+A dull coat, flaky skin, and excessive shedding can be result from being Omega 3 and 6 deficient.
+30% or more of your dog’s daily protein is used for the renewal of skin and hair.

 - Constant scratching